BUEC500C1/video-zhou-1/README.md

 # video-zhou-1
 video-zhou-1 created by GitHub Classroom
+<strong> Collect contents of tweets from targeted twitter user, convert the contents to images and videos.
+My program provides 2 different versions of video: normal one and better one with better quality. </strong>

 <strong>Technology used in this repo:</strong>
 Twitter tweepy API